Hoboken, New Jersey: Transportation

 Hoboken has the highest public transportation use of any city in the United States, with 56% of working residents using public transportation for commuting purposes each day.
 Hoboken Terminal, located at the city's southeastern corner, is a national historic landmark originally built in 1907 by the Delaware, Lackawanna and Western Railroad.
 The terminal is the origination/destination point for several modes of transportation and an important hub within the NY/NJ metropolitan region's public transit system.

 The number of residents parking on Hoboken streets decreased from 2010 to 2015.
 Hudson Bike Share, a bicycle sharing system operated by nextbike, opened in October 2015.
 Amid conflicts with Jersey City, which used Citi Bike, Hoboken ceased using Hudson Bike Share in May 2021, and adopted Citi Bike itself, thus connecting the town's bicycle sharing network with the ones already operating in Jersey City and New York City.

 Pedestrian safety

 In the late 2010s, Hoboken implemented a number of improvements to make certain intersections and roads safer.
 These include giving pedestrians lead time before turning traffic lights green; installing vertical delineator post or a flexible bollard to prevent cars from parking within 25 feet of intersections, thus improving sightlines for motorists in order to allow them to avoid cyclists, pedestrians, and other cars.
-By 2022, the city had not seen a traffic death in four years.
+By 2022, the city had not seen a traffic related death in four years.